Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

 ### Snowflake Configuration Requirements
 1. **A Snowflake user with at least the USERADMIN role granted.** Required to create a plugin command or to run a command.
-2. **A Snowflake instance configured with the WAREHOUSE and ROLE objects.** Required if using dynamically-created Users-based Vault roles.
-Dynamic user roles that are owned by the Snowflake user, or granted to the user, use the WAREHOUSE and ROLE objects.
+2. **A Snowflake instance configured with a WAREHOUSE and ROLE for use with dynamically created users.** In order to run any SQL, dynamically-created Users based on Vault roles will need a warehouse and a role.
-5. **A user owned by the USERADMIN role,** which will be controlled by this plugin .
+5. **A user owned by the USERADMIN role,** which will be controlled by this plugin.

 ## Setting Up A Minimalist System
 This section describes how to test this plugin in a development setting using a minimalist setup.
-This ReadMe file does not comment on adapting this SAMPLE for uses other than testing in a dev environment.
+This README file does not comment on adapting this SAMPLE for uses other than testing in a dev environment.

 ### Starting with Hashicorp Vault in Dev mode
 After you [install Vault](https://learn.hashicorp.com/vault/getting-started/install), you will [start it in "dev mode"](https://learn.hashicorp.com/vault/getting-started/dev-server).
 At this stage, you simply want to ensure it works as expected.
 You can use the [simplest possible secret](https://learn.hashicorp.com/vault/getting-started/first-secret) to test this.